|

 do well to consult this book, which serves as a good introduction

-addition numerous best practices that are described throughout the
+addition to numerous best practices that are described throughout the

 text, the index is most helpful, providing dozens of examples of